Continuous Generative Neural Networks: A Wavelet-Based Architecture in Function Spaces: Numerical results

 \subsection{Generation and reconstruction power of CGNNs}

-To assess the quality of the generation, in Figure~\ref{generation_comparison} we show random samples of signals from trained injective CGNNs with different Daubechies scaling spaces and from the discrete injective GNN.
+To assess the quality of the generation, in Figure~\ref{generation_comparison} we show random samples of signals from trained injective CGNNs with different Daubechies scaling spaces and from the discrete injective generative NN.

 In order to evaluate the reconstruction power of our trained VAEs (Figure~\ref{db1_db2_db6_db10_discrete}), we compute the mean and the variance, over the $200$ signals of the test set, of the MSE between the true signal and the reconstructed one, obtained by applying the full VAE to the true signal.
 We observe that although the discrete VAE has $50$ times the parameters of the VAEs acting on the scale coefficients, the values of the MSE are comparable (especially in the case of smooth Daubechies wavelets such as db$6$ and db$10$).
 We also show qualitatively some examples of reconstructed signals in Figure~\ref{ricon_VAE}.
 Even in these cases, the comparison takes into account the VAEs with different Daubechies scaling spaces and the discrete VAE described in the previous section.